-Building services include pipes (for gas, heating or plumbing), electric wiring and specialist items like smoke, fire or burglar alarms.
-If you are planning to add long-term facilities such as a café, new toilets or a shop, these are likely to have a big impact on building services and the cost of running them.
+Building services include such things as pipes (for gas, heating or plumbing installations), electric wiring and specialist items like smoke, fire or burglar alarm systems.
+If you are planning to add long-term facilities such as a café, new toilets or a shop, these are likely to have an impact on existing building services and the associated running costs of your overall installation.

 You will also need to find out whether you require permission to make changes, either from your denominational advisory body and/or the local authority.